 Whenever users open the email, they see your entire message before reading it.
 So it should be a crucial part of your emails.

 A good email layout should lead the readers’ eyes toward the critical part.
 So include anything the email needs to attract the users.
+Just beware of the bad data visualizations and keep it concise.

 But as a rule of thumb, here are some of the essential graphics you should have in your email layout: